ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+cord here.
+Beneath this mouldering canopy
+Once shone the bright and busy eyo;
+Hut start not at the dismal void—
+If social love that eye employed;
+If with no lawless lire it gleamed.
+But through the dews of kindness beamed.
+&#x27;That eye shall be forever bright
+When stars and suns are sunk ih night.
+Within this hollow cavern hung
+The ready, swift and tuneful tongue;
+If falsehood&#x27;s honey it disdained.
-nd where it could not praise was chained:
+And where it could not praise was chained:
 If bold in Virtue&#x27;s cause it spoke,
 Yet gentle concord never broke:
 This silent tongue shall bleed for thee